-The MSBME program will prepare professionals in an environment that combines biomedical engineering practice and technical research to contribute to the growing body of biomedical engineering knowledge, research and development, both regionally and internationally.
+The MSBME degree program will prepare professionals in an environment that combines biomedical engineering practice and technical research to contribute to the growing body of biomedical engineering knowledge, research and development, both regionally and internationally.

-The mission of the Master of Science in Biomedical Engineering (MSBME) program at AUS is to prepare professionals for advanced careers and/or doctoral studies related to biomedical engineering.
+The mission of the MSBME degree program at AUS is to prepare professionals for advanced careers and/or doctoral studies related to biomedical engineering.
 The program continuously strives to create a stimulating academic environment that promotes excellence in teaching and research, thereby assisting the students to become competent, innovative and responsible professionals.

-Graduates of the MSBME program will be prepared to:
+Graduates of the MSBME degree program will be prepared to:

-- be successful professionals in a specialized area of biomedical engineering - maintain a desire for research, innovation and lifelong learning - uphold the responsibilities of the engineering profession
+- be successful professionals in a specialized area of biomedical engineering - maintain a desire for research, innovation and lifelong learning - uphold the responsibilities of the engineering profession perform research emphasizing creativity, independent learning and scientific methods in a chosen area of biomedical engineering